On the Fourth Anniversary of the Iraq

 Steven Simon, a senior fellow in Middle Eastern studies at the Council

-, took the most conservative position — calling for
+on Foreign Relations, took the most conservative position — calling for

-military disengagement in twelve to eighteen months
+military disengagement in twelve to eighteen months.
+However, none

 of the panelists believed that the US would withdraw while Bush was President.